 Amy moved to Jackson in 2004 from Boston, MA where she spent 13 years in corporate marketing.
 She joined PAWS of Jackson Hole as Executive Director in 2006 because of her passion for animals and her desire to make a positive impact on animal welfare issues facing our communities.
 Since joining the organization, she has forged strong relationships with federal, municipal and non-profit organizations across the valley to broaden program offerings and expand PAWS’ reach to neighboring communities.
 She shares her home with two adopted furry friends, Derby and Milo.
 Amy continues to be actively engaged in growing our non-profit and finding innovative methods of advancing animal welfare causes and providing support services to members of our communities.

 Jess Farr, our Program Director, brings loads of energy and passion for animals to PAWS.
 Prior, Jess worked for the Animal Adoption Center, as an Adoption Counselor, caring for animals and helping them find their forever homes.
 On a trip to Nicaragua, her travel companion asked what she would do if income was not an issue.
 Jess responded that she would champion spay and neuter for all the animals to reduce suffering and unwanted pets.
 Seven years later, the companion, Dave, is now her husband and she’s doing work to realize a better, kinder world for pets.
 She translates her experience in rescue to impactful projects here and in our surrounding communities.
-Jess is the mama to a young spaniel, Revvy, an Animal Adoption Center alumni, and Lil’ Dave JR, a Teton Valley Community Animal Shelter alumni.
+Jess is the mama to a young spaniel, Revvy, and a cat named Lil Dave.
+Both Revvy and Lil Dave are local rescues who share a common interest in the art of butterfly chasing.

 Nancy Van Buskirk